 Ishigadani Park (石ケ谷公園 梅園)

-Ishigadani Park also has a horse riding area.
-The pasture is just next to the plum grove.
+Ishigadani Park also has a horse-riding area.
+The pasture is located just next to the plum grove.
 So, when you adore the plum blossoms from the pavilion, you might see some horses and ponies relaxing and eating grass (the 2nd photo in the right IG post)!

-Horse and pony-riding is possible for an extra cost.
+Horse and pony-riding is possible at an extra cost.

 If you will travel with children, they will have fun at the outdoor playground at Asobi no Oka (あそびの丘).

-The area’s planning and design were completed with the local elementary school students.
+The area’s planning and design were completed with the help of local elementary school students.
 After all, only children know what they enjoy the most.
 There is even a dinosaur-shaped roller slide!

 Ishigadani Park’s Opening Hours and Access Information

-• Ishigadani Park is open from 9 am to 9 pm daily except for the 1st, the 3rd, and the 5th Monday of each month unless it is a public holiday.
+- Ishigadani Park is open from 9 am to 9 pm daily except for the 1st, 3rd, and 5th Monday of each month unless it is a public holiday.

-• The park is also closed from the 29th of December to the 3rd of January.
+- The park is also closed December 29 to January 3.

 Discover the Plum Blossom Spots in Kobe

-Kobe City next to Akashi also has a couple of places where you can see the plum blossoms.
+Kobe City, next to Akashi, also has a few places to see the plum blossoms.
 As most of them are close to a train station, you can easily stop by one of them as you explore other parts of Kobe.
-If you like hot spring, the renowned hot spring town in Kobe, Arima Onsen, also has two places for you to appreciate the flowers.
+If you like hot springs, the renowned hot spring town in Kobe, Arima Onsen, also has two places to appreciate the flowers.

 Discover the Plum Blossom Spots in Osaka

-We are sure Hyōgo Prefecture is one of many destinations you will visit in the Kansai region.
-Osaka Prefecture, for example, has many plum groves awaiting you to discover, too.
+We are sure Hyōgo Prefecture is one of many destinations that you will visit in the Kansai region.
+Osaka Prefecture, for example, has many plum groves you can discover.
 If you fly into Osaka, there are a few plum blossom spots close to the Kansai Airport!